BillyNye/BillyNye.github.io/README.md

   You can contact me at Nyes.mega@gmail.com for questions.

-  If you have an issue with the presence of the fws/sws hosted here *please* contact me before reporting/striking my GH account, I will not hesitate to take down a file if there is a legitimate reason to do so.
+  If you have an issue with the presence of any of the fws/sws hosted here *please* contact me before reporting/striking my GH account, I will not hesitate to take down a file if there is a legitimate reason to do so.
 Thanks in advance!